Deep work.

 Best Mac Calendar Apps for Developers

 Writers and researchers often face an internal version of the distraction problem as much as an external one.
-The pull to research one more thing, check one more source, read one more article before starting is a form of task avoidance that looks like preparation.
-The block needs to be treated as execution time, not extension of the preparation phase.
+The pull to research one more thing, check one more source, read one more article before starting is a form of task avoidance that feels like preparation.
+Specific focus blocks needs to be created for preparation and execution time.
+Otherwise a generic focus block will often extend into unlimited prep time.

 Best Time Blocking Apps for Writers